How to Completely Remove Bamboo

 At Environet, we’re used to tackling problematic invasive weeds – and a few decades of experience in removing and controlling them means we are well equipped to deal with this garden brute.

-Using a tracked excavator we can remove the entire root ball.
+- Using a tracked excavator we can remove the entire root ball.
 Sometimes our customers want to retain some of the bamboo to provide useful shelter or privacy from neighbours – for this reason we offer containment and reduction solutions using vertical root barrier membranes to prevent the bamboo spreading into areas where you don’t want it to grow.
-The lateral runners can then be removed by physical excavation – these can be up to 30 ft long or more, but don’t worry, they’re not usually very deep so can be removed with relative ease.
+The lateral runners can then be removed by physical excavation – these can be 30 ft long or more, but don’t worry, we can still remove them.

-We offer a complete package which includes all consultancy, labour, materials and a 10 year guarantee, so if you experience any regrowth of bamboo we’ll treat/remove it at no further cost.
+We can offer a complete package which includes all consultancy, labour, materials and a 5 year guarantee, so if you experience any regrowth of bamboo we’ll treat/remove it at no further cost.